Rearmament: The Essential "Coopetition" Among Small, Medium, and Large Defense Companies

 Coopetition: A Promising Third Strategic Path

 Faced with the dilemma of collaboration versus competition, a hybrid strategy is emerging in the defense sector: coopetition.
 This strategy, which combines cooperation and competition, allows SMEs to collaborate with major manufacturers on certain projects while maintaining their independence in other segments.
-Long reserved for relationships between large manufacturers, coopetition between SMEs and large corporations has already been observed in other sectors, as our research in the agrochemical industry demonstrates.
+Long reserved for relationships between large manufacturers, coopetition between SMEs and large corporations has already been observed in other sectors, as our research in the agrochemical industry shows.

 Not Invented Here Syndrome